Use Azure Pipelines with Azure Machine Learning

 - Monitoring deployed machine learning models (such as for performance or data-drift analysis)

-This article will teach you how to create an Azure Pipeline that builds and deploys a machine learning model to Azure Machine Learning.
-You'll train a scikit-learn linear regression model on the Diabetes dataset.
+This article teaches you how to create an Azure Pipeline that builds and deploys a machine learning model to Azure Machine Learning.

 - Create a workspace